metal3-io/metal3-io.github.io/_posts/2022-07-08-One_cluster_multiple_providers.md

   </div>
 </details>

-The result of all this is be a Cluster with two Machines, one from the Metal³ provider and one from the BYOH provider.
+The result of all this is a Cluster with two Machines, one from the Metal³ provider and one from the BYOH provider.

 ```console
 $ k -n metal3 get machine